Using Docker Registries

 - Modifying an existing Ops Manager installation, return to the PCF Ops Manager Installation Dashboard and click Apply Changes.

 After configuration, BOSH propagates this CA certificate to all application containers in your deployment.
-You can then push and pull images from your Docker Trusted Registries.
+You can then push and pull images from your Docker registries.

-If you choose not to provide a CA certificate, you must provide the IP address of your trusted Docker registry:
+If you choose not to provide a CA certificate, you must provide the IP address of your Docker registry.

 Navigate to the PCF Operations Manager Installation Dashboard.